The fleet's most ready ships are showing signs of wear and tear, a new watchdog report has concluded.

 FDNF ships spend 42 more days per year underway in operational theaters such as 7th Fleet (Asia-Pacific) and 5th Fleet (the Middle East), according to figures in the GAO report.
 But to get there, the Navy has cut corners.

 Some who read the report questioned the GAO's conclusions.
-One retired senior Navy official, who asked for anonymity because of potential conflicts of interest, said the report dinged the Navy for higher overall costs — about 20 percent overall — of operating FDNF ships, but didn't say what the country is saving by having the ships forward.
+One retired senior Navy official, who asked for anonymity to speak on background because of potential conflicts of interest, said the report dinged the Navy for higher overall costs — about 20 percent overall — of operating FDNF ships, but didn't say what the country is saving by having the ships forward.

 That's because the Navy has to account for transit times.
 It can take a Norfolk-based coastal patrol ship, for instance, more than a month to arrive in the Persian Gulf and a month to get back, assuming no port visits.
-But for the eight PCs based in Bahrain, they are a sea-and-anchor detail away from being operational.
+But for the eight PCs if the ship were based in Bahrain, they are it is just a short sea-and-anchor detail away from being operational.

 And in Navy math, time is money.

 "What they failed to note [is] that for that 20 percent more money you get 100 percent more deployed days," the senior official said.
 "And if you did not have that FDNF ship, you'd need four fully manned and crewed ships to get even the smaller amount of presence that a CONUS-based ship provides.
 No mention of the cost of procuring, manning, training and equipping three more ships that you now need because you decided to not FDNF."

 The senior official went on to say that reports of equipment failure on ships have gone up partly because FDNF ships are worked harder than CONUS ships but also because of the Navy has made a concerted an effort to makes sure ships are reporting their broken gear equipment casualties in a timely manner.